dr-guangtou/daily_astroph/astroph-1809.md

 #### [Detection of large scale Lyα absorbers at large angles to the radio axis of high-redshift radio galaxies using SOAR](https://arxiv.org/abs/1809.03340)
+    * 在Off radio axis的方向上研究高红移射电星系周围的吸收气体：Spatially extended Lyα emission is detected with large line widths (FWHM = 1000 – 2500 km s−1), which although impacted by resonant scattering, is suggestive of turbulent motion
+    * We find a correlation between higher blueshifts and higher FWHM, which is an indication that radial motion dominates the bulk gas dynamics perpendicular to the radio axis
+    * Extended, blueshifted Lyα absorption is detected in the direction perpendicular to the radio axis in three radio galaxies with minimum spatial extents ranging from ∼> 27 kpc to ∼> 35 kpc, supporting the idea that the absorbing structure covers the entire Lyα halo, consistent with being part of a giant, expanding shell of gas enveloping the galaxy and its (detected) gaseous halo.

 #### [The WIRCam Ultra Deep Survey (WUDS) I. Survey overview and UV luminosity functions at z~5 and z~6](https://arxiv.org/abs/1809.03373)
+    * WUDS includes four near-IR bands (Y, J, H and Ks) over a field of view of ∼400 arcmin2.
+The typical depth of WUDS data reaches between ∼26.8 in Y and J, and ∼26 in H and Ks (AB, 3σ in 1.3′′aperture),
+    * Our results on the luminosity function are consistent with a small evolution of both M⋆ and Φ⋆ between z=5 and z=6, irrespective of the method used to derive them, either photometric redshifts applied to blindly-selected dropout sample
+    * WUDS is intended to provide a robust database in the near-IR for the selection of targets for detailed spectroscopic studies, in particular for the EMIR/GTC GOYA Survey.

 #### [The turbulent pressure support in galaxy clusters revisited](https://arxiv.org/abs/1809.02690)